stipxx/Weather/README.md

 # ❗  WEATHER BOT IS ON DISCORDBOT LISTS ❗
-   Add It from here:
+   Add It from here: https://discordbots.org/bot/393285268930691072

+# ✔️ Need help with Weather?
+Or wanna hang and see stip and see some early development information?
+IT JUST DROPPED..
+JOIN! ✔️
+  IT JUST DROPPED..
+JOIN!
+  MOTHERFIN LINK:

 # Want to see sneekpeeks and see development?
 Join the support server